arch-p/bs-react-dj/README.md

 ## Features

 This website supports user related things via Django + MySQL.
 Users can save their images in Django server to change their profile images.
 Only logined user can submit, modify their own products.
-User can also upvote r
+User can also upvote or downvote products.

 ## License